Sidney Rowlatt: Personal life

 Rowlatt married Elizabeth Hemmingway in 1890 and the couple had four sons and two daughters.
 His son John Rowlatt was also a lawyer, who specialised in drafting tax legislation.

 Media correspondent Justin Rowlatt is Sidney's great-grandson; in February 2015, Justin became the BBC's South Asia correspondent, posted in New Delhi, and in an article in August 2017 analysed his great-grandfather's drafting of the Rowlatt Act and the events it generated in the context of post-1947 India-UK relations.

+In popular culture

+In the 1981 Granada Television series Lady Killers, Rowlatt was played by Richard Mathews in an episode entitled "A Boy's Best Friend", which depicted the trial of Sidney Harry Fox.